uri-library-data-services/iassist-preview/content/blog/data-scientists-data-managers-data-librarians-oh-my.md

-It was the NSF/NSB who first drew attention to the plight of \"data scientists\" and the poorly developed career paths of researchers who specialise in working with data within research groups in their *Long-Lived Digital Data Collections* report in 2005.
+It was the NSF/NSB who first drew attention to the plight of "data scientists" and the poorly developed career paths of researchers who specialise in working with data within research groups in their *Long-Lived Digital Data Collections* report in 2005.
 This study also examined the situation of specialists working in domain-specific data